csu-cs/CSCI-Senior-Projects/docs/projects/index.md

 ## Milleina Ohara - Money Planner

 - [**Documentation**](https://github.com/user-attachments/files/29304784/Money.Planner.-.Milleina.Ohara.pdf)
+- **Abstract**: MoneyPlanner is a personal finance planner for anyone that wants to keep their finances organized simple and easy.
+Features like keeping track of expenses and income and creating a budget plan for future expenses can help users manage their finances better.
+Other special features of this app include customizable categories and saving goals features.

 ## James Openshaw - Multimedia Player's Assistant Parts 1 and 2

 - [**Documentation Part 1**](https://github.com/user-attachments/files/29304851/Multimedia.Player.s.Assistant.Part.1.-.James.Openshaw.pdf)
 - [**Documentation Part 2**](https://github.com/user-attachments/files/29304867/Multimedia.Player.s.Assistant.Part.2.-.James.Openshaw.pdf)
+- **Abstract**: The primary objective of The Multimedia Player's Assistant is to implement the WMP ActiveX Component in a simple program.

 ## Dave Coons